-Significant and evolving critical infrastructure sector (e.g., communications, water/wastewater) and subsector (e.g., oil, natural gas) interdependencies are not fully or accurately characterized, resulting in incomplete information about prospective BPS response to disruptions originating from or impacting other sectors or subsectors and resultant reliability and security implications.
+Significant and evolving critical infrastructure sector (e.g., communications, water/wastewater) and subsector (e.g., oil, natural gas) interdependencies are not fully or accurately characterized, resulting in incomplete information about prospective BPS response to disruptions originating from or impacting other sectors subsectors and resultant reliability and security implications.

-• Sector interdependence is becoming more critical, such as the added importance of digital communications for electric system protection and control, as well as voice communications for emergency response and restoration.

-- Subsector interdependence is increasing (e.g., growing reliance on natural gas as an electrical generation fuel source), creating the potential for more limiting contingencies-including single point failures. - Cross-sector and -subsector implications and coordination are not routinely socialized or thoroughly tested during drills. - Governmental oversight and regulatory constructs differ widely among the sectors and subsectors, impeding information sharing and alignment.
+- Sector interdependence is becoming more critical, such as the added importance of digital communications for electric system protection and control and voice communications for emergency response and restoration. - Subsector interdependence is increasing (e.g., growing reliance on natural gas as an electrical generation fuel source with potential needs for fuel switching in the event of natural gas unavailability), creating the potential for more limiting contingencies, including single-point failures. - Cross-sector and subsector implications and coordination are not routinely socialized or thoroughly tested during drills. - Governmental oversight and regulatory constructs differ widely among the sectors and subsectors, impeding information sharing and alignment.

-- 1. NERC should identify and prioritize limiting conditions and/or contingencies arising from other sectors, which affect the BPS. - 2.
-NERC and industry partners should host strategic interactions among critical infrastructure partners (both industry and regulators) to identify and align on mutual priorities. - 3.
-NERC and industry partners should increase emphasis on cross-sector considerations in industry drills (NERC Grid-Ex, DOE drills, utility exercises e.g. SCE Resilient Grid Exercise). - 4.
-NERC should conduct special regional assessments that address natural gas availability and pipeline impacts under physical attack scenarios. - 5.
-EPRI and the DOE should continue their work on communication alternatives but also the use of same or similar technologies for critical SCADA data.
-New technologies should be explored that could assist in providing unique and hardened back-up telecommunication methods for the most critical data. - 6.
-NERC and industry partners should conduct various meetings and conferences to highlight the importance of cross-sector interdependence and coordination such as NERC Reliability Summit, NATF/EPRI Resiliency Summits, and FERC/DOE Technical Conferences.
+- NERC, in collaboration with industry and industry partners, should identify and prioritize limiting conditions and/or contingencies that arise from other sectors that affect the BPS. - NERC and industry partners should host strategic interactions among critical infrastructure partners (e.g., industry and regulators) to identify and align on mutual priorities. - NERC and industry partners should increase emphasis on cross-sector considerations in industry drills (e.g., NERC Grid-Ex, DOE drills, utility exercises (e.g., Southern California Edison (SCE) Resilient Grid Exercise)). - NERC should evaluate the need to conduct special regional assessments that address natural gas availability and pipeline impacts under physical attack scenarios. - EPRI and the DOE should continue their work on communication alternatives but also the use of same or similar technologies for critical SCADA data.
+New technologies should be explored that could assist in providing unique and hardened back-up telecommunication methods for the most critical data. - NERC and industry partners should conduct various meetings and conferences to highlight the importance of cross-sector interdependence and coordination, such as the NERC Reliability Summit, NATF/EPRI resiliency summits, and FERC/DOE technical conferences.